ttiny/deploy/README.md

 #### Options

+These are global options for all all commands.
+Specific commands may have additional options.

 - `--var <name>=<value>` - allows for overriding [global variables](#variables).
   May occur multiple times.
 - `--config <pathname>` - allows for loading config(s) from custom file instead of `config/local.yml`.
 May occur multiple times and configs will be merged.
+- `-dry` - performs the command(s) in dry run mode, that is only display what is to be done without actually doing it.
+This has no effect for the `list` command because it is another form of dry run.
+- `-deps` - performs the commands including all dependencies for these commands.

 #### Examples